Ayesha037/Ayesha037/README.md

 ## 🙋‍♀️ About Me

-I'm a final-year CS student who builds AI that actually does something useful — from predicting lung cancer recurrence to supporting mental health.
+ who builds AI that actually does something useful — from predicting lung cancer recurrence to supporting mental health.
 My research on NSCLC recurrence prediction using clinical and radiomic features got published in **ISJEM (Impact Factor 8.072)**, which I'm genuinely proud of.

 Outside research, I ship real things — a mental health chatbot and my portfolio are both live and deployed.
 I care about making AI accessible, interpretable, and meaningful.